Mental Health Resources

 Elementary and Secondary School Services

-Individual Clinical Services are provided for students throughout the elementary and high schools.
+Individual Clinical Services are provided for students throughout the school calendar year for elementary and high schools.
 Our model focuses on brief, solution focused problem-solving methods to help promote resilience and coping with the goal of enhancing social emotional learning skills and success in the classroom.
-Our elementary social workers as well as our Westgate High School social worker are contracted through Children’s Centre Thunder Bay.
 Referred students are provided with approximately 5 sessions if individual counselling with a registered social worker at the school.
 If your elementary age child is interested in individual services, please contact your school principal.
 For high school students, visit your student success office.

 St. John Ambulance Therapy Dog Sharing His Love (YouTube Video)